Medical Imaging (B.S. Degree)

 Career/Job Placement Data:

-Our graduates pursue a range of career opportunities within medical imaging as well as pursue post-graduate education and professional school programs.
-The students have been successful in both the employment market and the post-graduate education market.
+Our graduates pursue a range of career opportunities within medical imaging, as well as in post-graduate education and professional school programs.
+The five-year (2015-2019) employment average is 98%.

-Other graduates, who were not seeking medical imaging employment (13%), either attended graduate school, medical school or other professional programs immediately following the program, were working outside of medical imaging, or were not seeking employment due to personal reasons.
-Seven percent were lost in graduate follow-up.
+Graduates, who were not seeking medical imaging employment, either attended medical school or other professional programs immediately following the program, were working outside of medical imaging (Teach for America, military duty), or were not seeking employment due to personal reasons.
+Three percent were lost in graduate follow-up.
 These percentages change when we review positions many years out from graduation as more graduates return for additional education and others complete their education and return to the employment market.

 The BS degree program provides the rigor expected at The University of North Carolina at Chapel Hill in addition to providing the foundation for a health professions career.
 Given the nature of the program, our admissions process is designed to carefully seek candidates who are academically prepared as well as those having a keen sense of responsibility, maturity, and commitment toward their education.
 That being said, we would anticipate some attrition due to academic difficulties and life situations that may preclude the individual from fulfilling all the requirements and expectations of the program.